FDI in Bangladesh: Ultimate 2025 Legal Guide for Investors | LegalSeba LLP

 Incorporate

-All foreign exchange transactions are regulated by the Bangladesh Bank under the Foreign Exchange Regulation Act, 1947 (FERA).
-All funds must be routed through Authorized Dealer (AD) Banks.
-A key recent policy change allows investors to hold inward remittances in a foreign currency account for up to one year, offering crucial flexibility to manage currency risk and make direct overseas payments for capital expenditures.
+All transactions are regulated by the Bangladesh Bank under the Foreign Exchange Regulation Act, 1947.
+A key policy allows investors to hold remittances in a foreign currency account for up to one year, offering crucial flexibility.

 Part IV: Repatriation of Profits and Capital